arihanv/InvestTest/README.md

 # InvestTest

-3 Slides of Figma Template and require formatting
+3 Slides of the Cryptonix Figma Template and require formatting!